 The exact nature of Tennis for Two has been called into question by some; Brookhaven National Labs and David Ahl both uphold the importance of Higinbotham’s accomplishments.
 Ahl recalls playing the game during his tour of Brookhaven in his teens as a Grumman scholarship winner, during one of the open houses.
 Ahl goes on to found Creative Computing, an early, influential magazine on the personal computer industry.
 On the other side is Ralph Baer, filer of the first home videogame patent for what would become the Odyssey by Magnavox, the first home videogame console.
 During many years of litigation defending his patent, Baer learns of Higinbotham’s original video game Tennis for Two, and he describes it as a simple, oscilloscope-based ballistics demonstration.
-It has also been stated by David Potter, a colleague of Higinbotham involved in the initial design of Tennis for Two, that a high school student attending the demonstration of the game seemed particularly interested in its design.
+It has also been stated by David Potter that a high school student attending the demonstration of the game seemed particularly interested in its design.
 So much so that he later requested the schematics, schematics that Higinbotham then provided.
 Later it is learned by the pair that this young man grew up to become president of one of the first companies producing TV games in the PONG era.
 The name of this precocious entrepreneur, and how his involvement might have been overlooked during the Magnavox litigation, is lost to history.
 Unfortunately, the man at the centre of the “PONG” controversy cannot speak for himself: Retiring from BNL in 1984, William Higinbotham, first chairman of the Federation of American Scientists and owner of 20 patents concerning electronic circuits… as well as the inventor of a precursor video game… passes away in Gainesville, GA. from emphysema on November 10, 1994, at the age of 84.